 The tendency for volatilisation from the water phase was estimated by calculation of the Henry constant.
-Using the molecular weight and the water solubility and vapour pressure as estimated by EpiSuite (see Table 6), the calculated Henry constant8 was determined to be 4.8×10^{-3} Pam3Mol-1, indicating only little tendency for volatilization.
-The airwater partitioning coefficient (K{air-water}) may be derived from the Henry's law constant and is calculated to be 2.03×10^{-6} m3/m3.
-As K{air-water} and Henry's law constant are manually calculated from QSAR-based physical-chemical substance properties the reliability of the values is rated Klimisch 2.
+Due to the absence of measured data on some physical-chemical properties an estimated melting point of 191 °C (result from MPBPWIN-module in EPISUITE v4.10; US EPA 2011) and an estimated water solubility of 0.1503 mg/l (result from WSkowWIN v1.42; US EPA 2011) were used for calculation of the Henry's law constant8.
+It was determined to be $4.88410^{-3}$ Pam3Mol1 indicating only little tendency for volatilisation.
+The air-water partitioning coefficient ($K{air-water}$) may be derived from the Henry's law constant and is calculated to be $2.06110^{-6}$ m3/m3.
+As $K{air-water}$ and Henry's law constant are manually calculated from QSAR-based physical-chemical substance properties the reliability of the values is rated Klimisch 2.

-The $K{air-water}$ and Henry's law constant are very low suggesting that volatilisation is unlikely to be a significant removal mechanism for UV-328 from aquatic systems and it is unlikely that the substance will be transported very far in the atmosphere (based on its atmospheric half-life estimated to be 8.14 hours).
+The $K{air-water}$ and Henry's law constant are very low suggesting that volatilisation is unlikely to be a significant removal mechanism for UV-320 from aquatic systems and it is unlikely that the substance will be transported very far in the atmosphere (due to its atmospheric half-life estimated to be 9.534 hours).